Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

 # Checkpoint
 4.1 What is a control structure?

+ - A logical, organized design

 4.2 What is a decision structure?

+ - A split path based on a Boolean Expression

 4.3What is a single alternative decision structure?

+ - One continual Path/Task

 4.4 What is a Boolean expression?

+ - True/False

 4.5 What types of relationships between values can you test with relational operators?

+ - ==, !=, >, >=, <, <=

 4.6 Write a pseudocode If-Then statement that assigns 0 to x if y is equal to 20.

+ - if y == 20 then
+ -    set x = 0
+ - end if

 4.7 Write a pseudocode If-Then statement that assigns 0.2 to commission if sales is greater than or equal to 10,000.

+ - if sales >= 10000 then
+ -  set commision = 0.2
+ - end if

 4.8 How does a dual alternative decision structure work?

+ - accounts for both true/false options of a decision

 4.9 What statement do you use in pseudocode to write a dual alternative decision structure?

+ - if, then, else, elif

 4.10 When you write an If-Then-Else statement, under what circumstances do the statements that appear between Else and End If execute?

+ - When the if condition is False

 4.11 If the following pseudocode were an actual program, what would it display?
 ```
 If "z" < "a" Then
    Display "z is less than a."
 Else
-   Display "z is not less than a."
+   Display "z is not less than a." //
 End If
 ```
 4.12 If the following pseudocode were an actual program, what would it display?